JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 BY OBTAINING UTME/DE APPLICATION DOCUMENTS, A CANDIDATE HAS ACCEPTED TO RECEIVE TEXT MESSAGES FROM JAMB (55019 or 66019) EVEN WHEN THE “DO NOT DISTURB” (DND) IS ACTIVATED.

-v.
+i.
 Candidate will present the profile code at the point of procurement of form (Banks, MMOs, MFBs, Switches, USSD Partners).
-An ePIN is then sent as text message to the candidate’s Phone number.
+An e-PIN is then sent as a text message to the candidate’s Phone number.

-vi.
-Candidate will present the ePIN and profile code at any JAMB accredited CBT Centre for registration.
+ii.
+Candidate will present the e-PIN and profile code at any JAMB-accredited CBT Centre for registration.

-vii.
-The application cannot be completed until the candidate’s biometrics (all ten fingers) are captured and photograph taken physically (No submission of passport photograph).
-The successful capture of biometrics and photograph will authorise a candidate to print his/her e-registration slip (Candidate must use at least two fingers; any of the two can be used to print his/her registration slip.
+iii.
+The application cannot be completed until the candidate’s biometrics (all ten fingers) are captured and the photograph taken physically (No submission of passport photograph).
+The successful capture of biometrics and photographs will authorise a candidate to print his/her e-registration slip (Candidate must use at least two fingers; any of the two can be used to print his/her registration slip.
 The fingerprint verification shall be required for any further transaction with JAMB on the candidate’s profile.

 WARNING:

 “No two persons must use a single GSM number in commencing the registration process as it will not be acceptable.
-The way it is configured is one individual to one telephone number that will remain exclusive to that single individual for the purpose of the entire examination process.
-Not even siblings are allowed to share a particular telephone number for this purpose.” – JAMB Head of media, Dr Fabian Benjamin.
+The way it is configured is one individual to one telephone number that will remain exclusive to that single individual for the entire examination process.
+Not even siblings are allowed to share a particular telephone number for this purpose.” – JAMB Head of Media, Dr Fabian Benjamin.

 B. RETRIEVAL IN CASE OF MISTAKE/LOSS OF PROFILE CODE